 e.
 Scouter to asap return original to the Registrar.
 If you’d like the original back, just clip a note to the PRC.
 Once Council sees the original, it will be mailed/delivered back to you.

-c) Interview will be scheduled with the Contact Scouter and the Group Commissioner.
+c) An Interview will be scheduled with yourself, the Contact Scouter and the Group Commissioner.

-d) Upon creating an account on MyScouts.ca , the Code of Conduct will be presented for review and acceptance.
+d) Upon logging into your account on MyScouts.ca, the Code of Conduct will be presented for your review and acceptance.

 f) Training is part of the Registration process, however it may be completed at your convenience prior to becoming a registered Scouter.
 Only registered Scouters can participate in section meetings and contribute towards ratio.

 Once the above items are complete, and acceptance has been provided by the Group Commissioner, you may purchase a uniform.
 You will then be invested at a suitable meeting/venue in the near future.
 Please submit a copy of your uniform receipt to your section Scouter for reimbursement by the Group Committee.